arcesium-public/arcesium-ui-exercise/README.md

 ## Demo Styling Exercise

-This is a 1-hour time-boxed exercise where the goal is to start with the `Wire Summary` and `Wire Detail` pages appearing as they currently do, and change components, layouts, and styles in order to improve the first impression of this application formed by watching a product manager run through a demo of the key user stories.
+This is a two part visual styling exercise, both with the same goal - to improve the first impression of this application formed while running through a demo of the key user stories.

+The first part of this exercise is style the `Wire Summary` page as you see fit ahead of time, making any changes, using any libraries, and changing any portion of the UI and UX at your discretion.

+The second part of this exercise is a 1-hour time-boxed on-premise exercise where you apply equivalent styling changes to the `Wire Detail` page and talk through the changes you have made and how they tie into your preferred UX.

 ##### Preparation

-Before the exercise begins, you must do the following:
+Before the exercise begins, you should do the following:

 * Set up your development environment, clone this repository, and complete the Quickstart instructions
 * Skim through the code in this repository and get comfortable with how [Typescript](https://www.typescriptlang.org) and [React](https://reactjs.org) are used

-You may optionally research, download, install, and configure any libraries, utilities, or tools which you may find helpful for the 1-hour exercise provided that you do NOT touch the source code of `WiresDetail.tsx` and `WiresSummary.tsx` and you do NOT change the initial visual appearance and experience of the `Wire Summary` and `Wire Detail` screen.

 Acceptable things you may choose to do (but are neither required nor expected to do) ahead of the exercise include:
 * Research, download, install, configure, and test standardized stylesheets, icon libraries, UI component libraries, and/or frameworks that you intend to use